Jen’s Online Study

 Dig-In Challenges

-Here’s my plan for this week (feel free to work along with me if you like!):
+Here’s my study plan for the coming week if you want to work along with me:

 Jen’s Recent Studies